electricg/primer-static/README.md

-Primer-static
+Primerstatic
 ===

-A base configuration for JekyllRB and GruntJS for an efficient-n-fast workflow for the modern development of static sites.
+Primerstatic is a base configuration for JekyllRB and GruntJS for an efficient-n-fast workflow for the modern development of static sites.
 ***